anishathalye/notary/README.md

-If you're looking to experiment with the code, it's convenient to reduce the size of the RAM (edit the parameter `RAM_ADDR_BITS` in [`hw/soc.v`](hw/soc.v) to something like `8`), and then change the `#:try-verify-after` keyword argument in [`verify.rkt`](verify.rkt) to `0`, so you can see the SMT output from cycle 0.
+If you're looking to experiment with the code, it's convenient to reduce the size of the RAM (edit the parameter `RAM_ADDR_BITS` in [`hw/soc.v`](hw/soc.v) to something like `8`), and then supply a `--start 0` argument to `racket verify.rkt`, so you can see the SMT output from cycle 0.
 A neat thing to try is to break the deterministic start code by editing [`fw/firmware.s`](fw/firmware.s), or try alternative strategies to clear the state (e.g. xor a register with itself to clear it, instead of loading a constant 0).

 ## Setup